zubayrali/vault-template/zFlow/Sources/Books/Chew the Cud.md

 This setup maintains the core principles of the Zettelkasten method while leveraging Obsidian's features for a digital implementation.
 It allows for flexible note-taking and organization while providing clear structures and connections between different types of information.

 ## Example Flow 2

-Let's imagine you're a student studying biology and using Obsidian for note-taking.

 Day 1: Setting up the plugin